102.2. Instructions for Diplomats.

 102.2.1.
 Applying for Diplomatic Exemption Card

 The U.S. Department of State administers the initial steps in obtaining a diplomatic exemption.
-To see if you are eligible to receive an exemption card, write to: Office of Foreign Missions, U.S. Department of State, 3507 International Place NW, Washington, D.C.
-20522.
+To see if you are eligible to receive an exemption card, write, email or call: Office of Foreign Missions, U.S. Department of State, 3507 International Place NW, Washington, D.C.
+20522, OFMTaxCustoms@state.gov, (202) 895-3500 x2 or contact the New York OFM regional office at OFMNYCustomerService@state.gov or (646) 282-2825.

-The American Institute in Taiwan administers the process for obtaining an AIT Tax Exemption cards.
-To determine if you are eligible to receive an exemption card, write to: American Institute in Taiwan, 2700 N. Moore Street, Suite 1700, Arlington, VA 22209.
+The American Institute in Taiwan administers the process in obtaining an AIT Tax Exemption card.
+To determine if you are eligible to receive an exemption card write to: American Institute in Taiwan, 1700 N Moore Street, Suite 1700, Arlington, VA 22209.

 102.2.2.
 Exemption and Procedures Chart for Diplomatic and AIT Cards